 \section{Abstract representations up to homotopy of Lie groupoids}

-The following section is kept short for it will appear in \cite{Homotopyoperators}.
+This section is kept short for it will appear in \cite{Homotopyoperators}.
 Still, we would like to emphasise the main points.
 We think the point of view we take is useful, and we stress on the natural appearance of the fat groupoid in the main example (see Proposition \ref{prop: VB complex}).